Gibtelecom: Services

 GibTelecom Partnered with Netgem TV in France in 2018 to provide a IPTV OTT platform to provide Pay TV services to Residential customers using a Netgem IPTV/OTT and DVB-T Set Top Box with 65 TV channels 7 Day Catch Up TV on Selected channels with a UPnP Media Player and OTT services such as Netflix, Rakuten TV, Amazon Prime Video, Deezer, Eros Now and Hopster TV.

-The Set Top Box can be connected to a VHF/UHF Antenna in order to receive Free to Air Spanish and Moroccan TV channels accessible in Gibraltar.
+The Set Top Box can be connected to a VHF/UHF Antenna to receive Free to Air Spanish and Moroccan TV channels accessible in Gibraltar.

 International connectivity

 Telefónica of Spain, Cable & Wireless and Interoute of the United Kingdom provide international connectivity to Gibtelecom.
 Gibtelecom is also a partner in the Europe India Gateway cable system, which has a landing point in Gibraltar.

 Sponsorship

 Gibtelecom is the official sponsor of the Gibtelecom International Chess Festival annually held in Gibraltar since 2003.

 On 13 December 2016 Gibtelecom became a sponsor of the Rock Cup.